We currently have 4 qualified nutritionists working at CCS.

-Recent research explains how your height to waist ratio might be a better indicator of a healthy weight than traditional BMI scoring.
+Research explains how your height to waist ratio might be a better indicator of a healthy weight than traditional BMI scoring.
 Please click here for more detail.

 '5-a-day for the mind' - to learn about Mind Apples please click here.

-A new study published in the International Journal of Obesity showed that, on average, we eat 92% of whatever we put on our plate.
+A study published in the International Journal of Obesity showed that, on average, we eat 92% of whatever we put on our plate.
 The researchers studied over 1100 adults in 8 countries and found that this statistic was fairly consistent regardless of age and gender.
 So what can we learn from this?
 Watch your portion size when dishing out your food and think about the size of your plate.
 Please click here to access the study.

 BARLEY HELPS IMPROVE BLOOD SUGAR LEVELS - Barley can rapidly improve people's health by reducing blood sugar levels and the risk for diabetes